5jt/dyalog-cookbook/manuscript/errors.md

 In development you'll discover and fix most errors while working from the APL session.
 Unforeseen errors encountered by the EXE will be much rarer.
 Now you're all set to investigate them!

 [^stop]: The English poets among us love that the tersest way to bring a function to a full stop is to type one.
-(American poets will of course have typed a period and will have to think of it as calling time out.)
+(American poets will of course have typed a period and will think of it as calling time out.)